theyworkforyou/shineyoureye-prose/posts/2017-07-21-buhari-the-absenteepresident-of-nigeria-what-says-the-constitution-ishola-adebayo.md

 In Turkey, Cemal Gürsel's presidency was terminated by the TBMM (Turkish Grand National Assembly) in accordance with the Constitution on March 28, 1966.

-Hopefully, FEC will do the needful if Buhari is staying longer in vacation than necessary
+Hopefully, FEC will do the needful if Buhari stays longer in vacation than necessary.